 To request a further supply of your medication you can register for patient online access following the link below.

 You may also request repeat prescriptions online using the following links:

 Your new prescription will be ready two working days later.
-You may collect it in person, have it sent direct to a local chemist of your choice.
+You may have it sent direct to a local chemist of your choice.